Speeding up Pontus-Mpemba effects via dynamical phase transitions: Phase diagram and DPTs

-\emph{Phase diagram and DPTs.---}Before turning to time-dependent protocols, let us address the phase diagram of this model.
+Before turning to time-dependent protocols, let us address the phase diagram of this model.
 After initializing $\rho(t=0)$ in a random state, at $t=0^+$, the parameters are quenched to $(\mu,g)$ and the rate $\gamma$ is switched on.
-The asymptotic long-time state $\rho(t\to\infty)$ obtained by solving Eq.~\eqref{tlme.2} determines the equilibrium steady state, where $\{\sigma_j (t \to \infty)\}$ in Eq.~\eqref{s.2.2} yields the spatial order parameter profile.
+The asymptotic long-time state $\rho(t\to\infty)$ obtained by solving Eq.~\eqref{tlme.2} determines the equilibrium steady state, where $\{\Delta_j (t \to \infty)\}$ in Eq.~\eqref{s.2.2} yields the spatial order parameter profile.
 By collecting numerical results for $\rho(t\to \infty)$ with different $(\mu,g)$ at fixed $(\gamma,T)$, we map out the phase diagram in the $\mu$--$g$ plane.
-We set $\gamma=0.01$ and $k_B T = 0.05$, which to good approximation realizes the zero-temperature limit.
 Writing \cite{Brazovskii1981,Brazovskii1984,Saxena1987}

 the uniform contribution $\delta J$ (which is perturbative in $g^2$) provides a renormalization of $J$ which is kept implicit in what follows.
 Different phases are then distinguished by the order parameter profile $m_j$.